 Belfast International Airport (BFS).Opens external site in a new window The airport 21.3 km northwest of Belfast in Northern Ireland, United Kingdom.
 Formerly known as Aldergrove Airport, after the nearby village of Aldergrove.

 Passengers on Qantas flights from Belfast are allocated checked baggage.
-If you require extra luggage, you can purchase an additional baggage allowance online before departure.
+If you need more luggage, you can purchase an additional baggage allowance online prior to departure.

 The benefits of flying Qantas